10 Best Hydrogen Cars Revolutionizing the Future of Driving

 Toyota Crown FCEV

 The Crown FCEV is Toyota’s more luxurious spin on the Mirai.
-It shares the same hydrogen system but adds upscale materials, a refined interior, and smoother suspension tuning.
-Range sits at around 600 km, making it ideal for comfort seekers.
+It shares the same high-performance fuel cell system but adds upscale materials, a refined interior, and smoother suspension tuning.
+The Crown Sedan FCEV is now on sale in Japan, where it’s being deployed in Tokyo taxi fleets (targeting 200 vehicles by March 2026) and Fukushima police vehicles.
+Range sits at an impressive 820 km thanks to three high-pressure hydrogen tanks.
+Note: This model is currently only available in Japan.

 Specification Details